SoftwareQuTech/qoala-mlir/README.md

 ## Design and paper

-For a deeper account of the compiler's design — the design considerations, the optimization passes (peephole rules, quantum dead-code elimination, MILP-based block reordering), the deadline-estimation MILP, and the static analyses — please refer to the accompanying paper: [`<PAPER_URL>`](<PAPER_URL>).
+For a deeper account of the compiler's design — the design considerations, the optimization passes (peephole rules, quantum dead-code elimination, MILP-based block reordering), the deadline-estimation MILP, and the static analyses — please refer to the accompanying paper, [*A Multi-Level Compiler Pipeline for Qoala Quantum Internet Programs*](https://ieeexplore.ieee.org/document/11662182) (IEEE QSW 2026).

 ## Running the documentation locally